9 Best Video Transitions For Your Videos

 c) Fade to another colour or the next scene

-Several times you’ll see the scene fading to neither black or white, but the scene that comes next or another background/brand colour.
+Several times you’ll see the scene fading to either black or white, but the scene that comes next or another background/brand colour.

 (0:01 to 0:12)